turri21/CDi_Senhor/README.md

 ### TODOs

+* Top Gun Scan Mode / Fast Forward is unstable.
+Potential freeze
+* Leaving the cake Puzzle in 7th Guest freezes (everytime?)
+* Weird shifted graphics with "David and Goliath"
+* Problems with "les guignols de l'info"?
 * VCD resolution for white book
 * Glitches during Top Gun (Might be Pause command related)
 * VCDs are stopping at some point?
 * Sound bugs on the police procedures disk?
-* Hang of 7th Guest
-* Hang of Space Ace Intro
 * Find a better solution for reducing CPU speed
 * Black flicker during intro of Ultimate Noah's Ark in 60 Hz mode
     * A workaround is CPU overclocking.
 Problem not visible on real machine.